ifding/ml-system-design/README.md

 - Multiple models: more than one model performing the same task
 - Shadow models: deploy the new model side-by-side with the current one, send the dame production traffic to gather data on how the shadow model performs before promoting it into the production
 - Competing models: (1) multiple versions of the model in production - like an A/B test, take some time to gather enough data to make statistically significant decisions.
 (2) evaluating multiple competing models is multi-armed bandits
-- Online learning models: constantly learning in production, extra complexisities, version model and data.
+- Online learning models: constantly learning in production, extra complexities, version model and data.

 ### Orchestration in ML pipelines